 I experimented last month and sprouted my lentils very easily.
 Why didn’t I grow my sabzeh before?

 That’s when I decided that this Norouz would be one of change.
 It will be the first Norouz that my in-laws will not be here celebrating with us.
 We always gather at their condo to celebrate the new year.
 They will return at the end of the month, so this year the rest of the family is congregating at my house.
 I’m pretty excited as I always wanted to host, but I wanted to add my own twist to the traditional Norouz meal.

-My Greek Mom, Mary/California Greek Girl, has been growing amazing swiss chard and kale this winter and she gave me a giant bag for me to enjoy.
+A friend of mine has been growing amazing swiss chard and kale this winter and she gave me a giant bag for me to enjoy.
 What a treat!

 They were delicious AND healthy in my kookoo sabzi.
 I still included fresh herbs, but these heart-healthy greens were definitely the star of the dish.
 Although this is a side dish to the Norouz meal, I like to enjoy it for breakfast with my morning tea.
 It’s a terrific way to start your day right.

 The more traditional recipe for Kookoo Sabzi can be found here – although I did sneak spinach in this one!

 Want to learn more about Norouz and the Persian New Year?
 I have put together an ebook that has all the history, traditions and recipes of Norouz, in a beautifully photographed ebook.
 And it’s only $1.99!
 Learn more here!

 - 4 strands of saffron, crushed